 Types Of Abortion

 If you plan to visit an abortion clinic, it’s important to remember that abortion is a medical procedure.
 What type will you have?
 What are the risks?
 The Eden Clinic will help you answer these and other questions you may have about abortion.
-Our medical clinic provides confidential health services and information to help you make the decision that’s right for you.
+Our medical clinic provides free confidential services and information to help you make your decision.
 You owe it to yourself to learn the facts.

 Different abortion methods are used at different stages of pregnancy.
 You deserve to fully understand each abortion procedure and its risks.
 The Eden Clinic provides medically accurate information on the types of abortions available and what you will experience during each procedure